‘Baby Blues’ or Depression? How You Can Help

 Women most at risk were those with some previous history of depression, but this was often not picked up in prenatal screening.

-One of the many beneficial effects of progesterone is in supporting and maintaining elevated mood, and the natural way to do this is by supplementing with bioidentical natural progesterone so they do not have to plunge into the depression after giving birth.
+One of the many beneficial effects of progesterone is in supporting and maintaining elevated mood, and the natural way to do this is by supplementing with Serenity, Wellsprings bioidentical progesterone cream.

 Helpful information

-In many cultures throughout the world, there has been a historical time of 40 days after giving birth when the new mother is expected to relax and be supported by friends and family.
+In many cultures around the world, there used to be a time for 40 days after a baby was born when the new mother was supposed to rest and have her friends and family help her.

 https://anna.blog.wellsprings-health.com/foods-to-avoid-if-you-have-anxiety-or-depression/